Italy urges compromise to keep Greece in euro zone

 Italy, with the euro zone's second highest public debt after Greece's, is considered one of the countries most vulnerable to financial market turmoil if Athens should exit the euro.

-Padoan, who met Prime Minister Matteo Renzi earlier on Monday to discuss the repercussions of the referendum, said Italy was "absolutely" not at risk from the Greek crisis.
+Renzi met Economy Minister Pier Carlo Padoan on Monday to discuss the possible repercussions of the Greek referendum.

-Gozi's comments appeared to indicate a shift in Italy's position.
-Before the referendum, Renzi had blamed Greece for talks breaking down and said if they voted "no" in the referendum they would be opting to leave the euro.

 "We have to work for Greece to remain in the euro zone," said Gozi, who is seen as close to Renzi.
 "I don't believe it is in the interests of anyone to push it into a no-man's land."

-But with Renzi under fire from anti-euro opposition parties which criticize him for being too close to German Chancellor Angela Merkel, Gozi denied that Rome was shifting its position.
+With Renzi under fire from anti-euro opposition parties which criticise him for being too close to German Chancellor Angela Merkel, Gozi denied that Rome was now shifting its position.

 "Right from the start Renzi radically opposed the austerity policies of these past years and said it was an approach that had to be left behind," he said.